-Kritsa, where Argyro Rooms is located, is a lovely traditional village of the Lassithi region, approximately 11 km. west of the town of Agios Nikolaos, lays on an altitude of 375 m.
+Kritsa, where Argyro Rooms is located, is a lovely traditional village of the Lassithi region, approximately 11 km. west of the town of Agios Nikolaos lays on an altitude of 375 m.
 Its inhabitants are the descends of the ancient city "Lato Etera", whose ruins are discovered 3 km. northwest of the village and is a "must" visit, once you are in Kritsa.
 In Kritsa people keep the old Cretan customs and traditions.
-You can enjoy walking through the narrow streets and alleys of the village that will give you unique pictures to keep in your mind.
-Kritsa has many Byzantine churches with wonderful frescoes of the 14th and 15th century.
-The most remarkable are the famous "Panagia Kera", with its dome and steep sides, surrounded by cypress trees offering an astonishing sight.
+You can enjoy walking through the narrow streets and alleys of the village that will give you unique pictures to keep in mind.
+Kritsa has many Byzantine churches with wonderful frescoes of the 14th and 15th centuries.
+The most remarkable is the famous "Panagia Kera", with its dome and steep sides, surrounded by cypress trees offering an astonishing sight.

 Panagia Kera: One of the most popular Byzantine monuments in Crete (13th- 14th A.D.) is located in Logari, one kilometer east of Kritsa.
 This triple-nave Byzantine church is dedicated to the Assumption of Mary, to Saint Anthony and Saint Anna.
 It is adorned with superb wall paintings on particular themes such as the representation of Saint Anna, other icons of saints, and the fourteen scenes depicting the secret life of the Virgin Mary.
 The main characteristics of all the wall paintings are their vividness, expressiveness and aesthetic perfection.
-Their existence had been hidden for hundreds of years by earlier Christians in order to avoid their destruction by the Turkish occupiers.
-It also has three aisles and a dome construction.
+Their existence had been hidden for hundreds of years by earlier Christians to avoid their destruction by the Turkish occupiers.
+It also has three aisles and dome construction.
 Although the Venetians occupied Crete during the period, they allowed the Cretans to decorate their churches as they desired.
 The rare fresco techniques used and the subject matters make ‘Panagia Kera’ particularly interesting to visit.

 After a warm welcome at Argyro Rooms, probably with a glass of the local firewater called raki, Argyro will personally guide you through your hands-on lesson.
 You will be using Argyro’s homegrown/home reared ingredients to enjoy a traditional meal with extra relish!
 Of course, the actual content on your cooking lesson menu will depend on your preferences and seasonal availability of ingredients.
 Contact us for more information.